AK-Homberger/Seatalk-Autopilot-Remote-Control/README.md

 This repository shows how to build a Seatalk Autopilot Remote Control device based on an Arduino Pro Micro and a simple 433 MHz KeyFob.
 It has been tested sucessfully with different Raymarine autopilots.

+My special thanks to users of www.segeln-forum.de for testing.

 # Hardware
 The circuit diagram and the PCB layout are shown in the hardware section of this repository.